lyndon025/playtested/src/content/article/2023-10-03-using-just-a-mouse-to-play-this-cool-parry-based-roguelite-game--first-impressions---igni.md

 ---
-title: "Using just a mouse to play this cool parry-based Roguelite game | First Impressions - IGNISTONE"
+author: lyndonguitar
+category: Review
-description: "Ignistone invites players to embark on a treacherous but captivating journey into the mysterious Mines below the surface, as they seek to recover the stolen Ignistone.
-In this roguelite adventure, players engage in head-on 1v1 combat against thieving adversaries, utilizing a variety of swords and amulets to enhance their character's abilities."
+description: Ignistone invites players to embark on a treacherous but captivating journey into the mysterious Mines below the surface, as they seek to recover the stolen Ignistone.
+In this roguelite adventure, players engage in head-on 1v1 combat against thieving adversaries, utilizing a variety of swords and amulets to enhance their character's abilities.
+featured: false
 pubDate: 2023-10-03
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "ignistone"]
+tags:
-featured: false
+- taptap
+- ignistone
-thumb: ""
+thumb: ''
+title: Using just a mouse to play this cool parry-based Roguelite game | First Impressions
+  - IGNISTONE
 ---

 Ignistone invites players to embark on a treacherous but captivating journey into the mysterious Mines below the surface, as they seek to recover the stolen Ignistone.
 In this roguelite adventure, players engage in head-on 1v1 combat against thieving adversaries, utilizing a variety of swords and amulets to enhance their character's abilities.